chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 using namespace std; // 2
 ```

 Unlike Swift, C++ has a proper support for namespaces.
 So if two types in different frameworks have same type name they can be resolved using their namespaces.
 For example `fwkA::JSON` and `fwkB::JSON`.
+To get a more Swift like behavior we can add `using` to indicate that the symbols do not need their namespace for every single usage.

 ```cpp
 auto main() -> int { // 3